About the SEAI Energy Awards

 Awards entrants can use the event to showcase their sustainable energy achievements.
 As a result they can win recognition for their ambitious smart energy solutions and practices.

-The eight categories for 2019 cover a wide range of areas and activities.
+The eleven categories for 2023 cover a wide range of areas and activities.
 They recognise the diverse areas where energy innovation is being undertaken in Ireland.
 From large business to communities, they reflect SEAI's key focus areas.

 Shortlisting and judging process